smattymatty/BaseApp-Django-HTMX-Tailwind/README.md

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/smattymatty/Base-Django-HTMX-Tailwind`
+1. **Clone the repository**: `git clone https://github.com/smattymatty/Base-Django-HTMX-Tailwind`
-2. Change into the project directory: `cd Base-Django-HTMX-Tailwind`
+2. **Change into the project directory**: `cd Base-Django-HTMX-Tailwind`
-3. Create/activate a virtual environment and install dependencies:
+3. **Create/activate a virtual environment and install dependencies**:
 ```bash
 python -m venv venv
 source venv/bin/activate  # Linux/macOS
 .\venv\Scripts\activate  # Windows (Note: Use `.\` instead of `source`)
 pip install -r requirements.txt
 ```
-4. Create Credentials in your project's root:
+4. **Create Credentials in your project's root**:
 - IMPORTANT: NEVER commit the credentials.py file to version control (e.g., Git).
 It contains sensitive information.
+- This project includes a sample credentials_example.py file.
+Rename it to credentials.py and replace the placeholders with your actual credentials.

 ```python
 # credentials.py